particuleio/website/content/blog/thanos-monitoring.en.md

 [Thanos compactor](https://thanos.io/tip/components/compact.md/) is a singleton (it is not scalable) that is responsible for compacting and downsampling the metrics stored inside an object store.
-Downsampling is the fact of loosing granularity on your metrics over time: for example you may want to keep your metrics for 2 or 3 year but you do not need so many data points as your metrics from yesterday.
+Downsampling is the action of loosing granularity on your metrics over time.
+For example you may want to keep your metrics for 2 or 3 year but you do not need so many data points as your metrics from yesterday.
 This is what the compactor is for, saving you byte on your object storage and therefore saving you $.